Life insurance for parents in the UK

 The key benefits of writing your policy into trust are:

-- Avoid the lengthy probate process (for a faster pay out)
+- Avoid the lengthy probate process, (for a quicker pay out)

-- Have more control over who gets the funds and when.
+- More control over who gets the money and when.

-Most of you will want to make sure your monthly premiums are as low as possible, whilst still providing sufficient protection.
+As a result, you’ll want to make sure your premiums are as low as possible, whilst still providing sufficient cover.

-Tips on how you could save money on your life insurance premium:
+Tips on how parents could save money on your life insurance premium:

-- Take out life insurance when you are young, (ideally 20s or early 30s)
+- Take out life insurance when you’re young, (ideally in your 20s or early 30s)